kdheerajreddy97/kdheerajreddy97/README.md

 👋 Hi, I’m @dheerajreddykukkala
-👀 I’m interested in Full Stack Development
-🌱 I’m currently learning how to be a better learner
+👀 I’m interested in software development, data engineering, and process optimization 🌱 I’m currently learning how to be a better learner
 💞️ I'm always excited to work with new and challenging domains of technology (especially computer science)
 📫 How to reach me: kdheerajreddy97@gmail.com

 💻 Tech Stack